Joel Selwood: 2018

+2019

-Geelong recovered in the 2019 AFL season and were on top of the ladder for nearly all of the home and away rounds.
-They fell to second behind the Brisbane Lions in the penultimate round, but still finished as minor premiers after Brisbane lost the last round and Geelong had the best point percentage among the three clubs with a 16–6 win-loss record.
+Geelong recovered in the 2019 AFL season and were on top of the ladder for nearly all of the home-and-away rounds.
+They fell to second behind the Brisbane Lions in the penultimate round, but they still finished as minor premiers after Brisbane lost the last round and Geelong had the best point percentage among the three clubs with a 16–6 win–loss record.
 It was the third McClelland Trophy of Selwood's career.
-Although Geelong had success, Selwood began showing signs of decline, only recording 27 disposals or more twice in the home and away rounds after averaging 27 disposals in the previous season.
-Despite their minor premiership, Geelong lost their Qualifying Final to Collingwood by 10 points and Selwood was not a key factor, only collecting 18 disposals.
-The Cats recovered to win their Semi Final against West Coast by 20 points.
+Although Geelong had success, Selwood began showing signs of decline, only recording 27 disposals or more twice in the home-and-away rounds after averaging 27 disposals in the previous season.
+Despite their minor premiership, Geelong lost their Qualifying Final to Collingwood by 10 points; Selwood was not a key factor, only collecting 18 disposals.
+The Cats recovered to win their Semi-Final against West Coast by 20 points.
 Selwood dominated the first half and finished with 26 disposals as well as a goal.
-Geelong again exited the finals in the Preliminary Final stage with a 19-point defeat to the eventual premiers Richmond.
-Selwood had a good performance in the game with 30 disposals.
-It was Geelong's third Preliminary Final loss in four years.
-Nonetheless, Selwood had his third and fourth best disposal tallies of the year in these last two finals.
+Geelong again exited the finals in the preliminary final stage with a 19-point defeat to the eventual premiers, Richmond; nevertheless, Selwood had a good performance in the game with 30 disposals.
+It was Geelong's third preliminary final loss in four years.
+Nonetheless, Selwood had his third- and fourth-best disposal tallies of the year in these last two finals.

 2020–2022: Grand Final returns and retirement

+2020

-Selwood played his 300th game in Round 5 against Gold Coast, becoming the fifth Geelong player to reach that milestone.
+Selwood played his 300th game in Round 5, 2020, against Gold Coast, becoming just the fifth Geelong player in Geelong's 123-year history in the VFL/AFL to that point to reach the milestone.
 Geelong won the game to maintain Selwood's perfect record of winning all six of his milestone games for each of his successive 50 games.
 Selwood missed successive games twice during the season, two games in the middle due to a hamstring injury and four games towards the end with a knee injury.
 Geelong finished fourth on the ladder with a 12–5 win–loss record.
-Although they lost their Qualifying Final to Port Adelaide, they won their Semi Final against Collingwood by 68 points and then ended their Preliminary Final losing streak with a win over the Brisbane Lions by 40 points to advance to their first Grand Final since 2011.
+Although they lost their Qualifying Final to Port Adelaide, they won their Semi-Final against Collingwood by 68 points and then ended their preliminary final losing streak with a win over the Brisbane Lions by 40 points to advance to their first Grand Final since 2011.
 Selwood kicked one of Geelong's just five goals in the loss to Port Adelaide.
 He wasn't among Geelong's best players in either of the finals wins.
 Geelong lost the Grand Final to the reigning premiers Richmond by 31 points, after only trailing by two points at three-quarter time.
 Selwood had a better performance in the loss, gaining Geelong's second-highest total of 21 disposals and a team-high 6 clearances.